MaitriKoyani/flask/README.md

 <h5>so,there are use of cookies for how many times user visit.</h5>
 <h5>Also, session manage that login page if you are already logged in then no need for again login.
 <br>
-There are new features add which is add logs , view logs , update logs and delete logs.
+There are new features add which is add logs , view logs , update logs and delete logs and rebase.
 </h5>